pazindorb/dc20rpg/README.md

 - Class advancements improvements + updates to ancestries compendiums.
 - Fixed bug that made it impossible to remove items from advancements
 - Added global formula modifiers.
 Now rolls can be modified by effects like Bless or Bane
+- Added Initative toogle button and added some initative improvments